The Rise of Silas Lapham: Plot summary

 The novel begins with Silas Lapham, a middle-aged native of rural New England, being interviewed for a newspaper story about his rise to wealth in the mineral paint business.
 Despite his limited education, Lapham is a shrewd and hardworking man, an American success story.
-But he, his wife and two daughters feel socially awkward compared to other wealthy Bostonians.
+But he, his wife, and two daughters feel socially awkward compared to other wealthy Bostonians.
 They decide to build a new home in the fashionable Back Bay neighborhood, and Lapham spares no expense in making it impressive.

 Tom Corey, a young man from an "old money" Boston family, shows an interest in the Lapham girls, and Mr. and Mrs. Lapham assume he is attracted to Irene, their beautiful younger daughter.
-Corey joins the Lapham paint business in an attempt to find his place in the world, rather than rely on his wealthy father.
+Tom joins the Lapham paint business in an attempt to find his place in the world, rather than rely on his wealthy father.
 Tom introduces Lapham to the cream of Boston society at a dinner party, and they remain on good terms even though the occasion turns out to be embarrassingly awkward.

 As Tom continues calling on the Laphams regularly, it's assumed that he wants to marry Irene, and she hopes for just such a result.
-Tom, however, later shocks both families by revealing that he loves Penelope, the older, less glamorous but more intelligent and thoughtful Lapham sister.
+Tom, however, later shocks both families by revealing that he loves Penelope, the older, less glamorous but more intelligent and thoughtful sister.
 Though Penelope has feelings for Tom, she is held back by the romantic conventions of the era, not wanting to act on her love for fear of betraying her sister.